mpfi-dsp/GoldDigger/README.md

 Gold Digger runs via Django Webserver and currently has static IP of 10.203.1.222 assigned Machine Name is DS-LAB-WS04.
 Make sure config.py in the /scripts folder has the correct IP address.

-## Start GoldDigger Server
-Once installed with the instructions below you just need to run ~/Desktop/scripts/  sudo ./run_docker_detached.sh.
-If after powercut you may need to pull the sources from github with 'git pull'.
-You may also want to run 'git stash' then 'git checkout master' followed by 'git pull'.
-This should switch to the Master repository.

 ## Installation Instructions:

 1. Install nvidia docker:
     https://github.com/NVIDIA/nvidia-docker

-2. Download this github repository and extract it into a folder
+2. Download this github repository and extract it into a folder.

-3. In terminal, navigate to the main golddigger directory and download the models using this command.
+3. In terminal, navigate to the main GoldDigger directory and download the models using this command.
 ```
 sh scripts/download_models.sh
 ```